Native-bridge-for-game/UnityNative/README.md

 - Notifies message with Tags. messages are arrived messageHandlers which have tags all.

 ### MessageHandler
+Notify and subscribe messages.
-Notifies message to other unity or native MessageHandler object.
+- Notifies message to other unity or native MessageHandler object.
-Also subscribes message from other unity or native MessageHandler object.
+- Subscribes message from other unity or native MessageHandler object.

 ### Usage
-Code opens native alert
+Code opens native alert.
 Need Android/iOS implementation comunicate with this code.
 ```cs
 using PJ.Native.Messenger